otgrkiss/vagrant-docker-haproxy-tls/docs/Tech-Paper.md

 and no static server keys can be shared with the middlebox.
 Thus, new challenges in network security arise.

-Further Reading on this topic:
+Further Reading and examples of this topic:

 - https://www.symantec.com/content/dam/symantec/docs/other-resources/responsibly-intercepting-tls-and-the-impact-of-tls-1.3-en.pdf
 - https://tools.ietf.org/id/draft-camwinget-tls-use-cases-03.html (TLS 1.3 Impact on Network-Based Security; Draft expired)